anngx/soundscape2020spring/README.md

-For my soundscape narrative, I recreated a shooting scenario to shed light on the bleak reality of gun violence in America.
+For my soundscape narrative, I recreated a mass shooting, abduction, and murder.